 Morning departure flight from Paro.

 Extension in Bhutan and other areas of Asia are possible.
 Please ask us for details.
-A deposit of $ 800 is required to secure this trip.
+A deposit of $400 is required to secure this trip.
+The deposit is refundable until December 31, 2021.

 Your tour cost includes: